natalies-teaching/comp683-2025/README.md

 Summary of FAQs:

 * You can take the course if you're missing pre-reqs.
-Just send me an email if you need help enrolling
+Just send me an email if you need help enrolling.
 * This course is appropriate for anyone interested in the topic.
 Strong programming in Python or R is needed.
 * This course is appropriate for advanced undergrads and grad students across departments.
 * This course fulfills the applications category breadth requirement for CS students.